 Neighbourhood Fun Fact:

-Agimi” (Sunrise Buildings) using Soviet architecture and “PIt started developing the 30’ of the last century, during King Zog’s regime, when the Italian plan for the city center architectural makeover took place.
-Soon after the communist regime (1945-1992) came into power, the buildings that date back to the ’50s were added, for example, “Pallatet Agimi” (Sunrise Buildings) using Soviet architecture and “Pallatet 1 Maji” (1st of May Buildings) accordingly named after symbolism of the communist propaganda.
+The area started developing in the 30’ of the last century, during King Zog’s regime, when the Italian plan for the city center architectural makeover took place.
+Soon after the communist regime (1945-1992) came into power, the buildings that date back to the ’50s were added using Soviet architecture, for example, Pallatet “Shallvare” and later “Pallatet Agimi” (“Sunrise Buildings” for which the political prisoners were the main labour force) following “Pallatet 1 Maji” (1st of May Buildings) accordingly named after symbolism of the communist propaganda.

 21 Dhjetori is perhaps the busiest and loudest intersection in the city of Tirana!
 This area is very close to the city center and a short walk to Bllok.